-The Institute for Financial Literacy began in January 2015 with the mission of providing opportunities for UAB students, faculty, staff and the community at large to learn the skills and knowledge essential to successfully manage their personal finances.
+The Institute for Financial Education began in January 2015 with the mission of providing opportunities for UAB students, faculty, staff and the community at large to learn the skills and knowledge essential to successfully manage their personal finances.
 The Institute aims to carry out this mission by focusing on teaching, service and research.
 The following is a brief summary of the Institute’s activities thus far in these three areas.

 Our primary constituent is our students.
 Historically, we have offered one personal finance course (FN 101).
 Through the Institute, we have developed two new courses:

 - Money and Society – an outward looking course for all UAB students that we hope to have included in the university core beginning in the 2016-2017 academic year.